4305 N Garfield St # 221 Midland, TX 79705

 Broken Dental Restorations.

 Please call our office if you have just broken or lost a dental bridge, tooth crown, filling, dental implant, or denture.
-Your mouth is likely sensitive now, so avoid chewing with it or eating anything that’s particularly hot.
+Your mouth is likely sensitive now, so avoid chewing with it.
+Do not eat hot foods or drink hot beverages.

 How to Prevent Dental Emergencies

-• Maintain a good oral hygiene routine to prevent oral infections.
-Brush with a soft-bristled toothbrush at least twice a day, and floss at least once.
+• Maintain Good Oral Hygiene: You can prevent tooth decay and gum disease with a good oral hygiene routine.
+Brush with a soft-bristled toothbrush at least twice daily.
+Floss at least once a day before you brush to

-• Don’t bite down on anything too hard.
+• Avoid Using Teeth as Tools: Don’t bite down on anything too hard.
 This includes ice, hard candy, pen tips, and fingernails.
-On a related note, don’t use your teeth to open packages.
+Also, don’t use your teeth to open objects because can chip or crack a tooth.

-• Visit our dental office for regular checkups and cleanings so that Dr. Courter can catch potential oral health issues early.
+• Schedule Regular Dental Checkups: Visit our dental office for regular checkups and cleanings.
+Dr. Courter can catch potential oral health issues early with exams and X-rays.
+His registered dental hygienists also offer dental cleanings to prevent tooth and gum infections.

 Contact Our Midland Dental Office Today